neilkplugins/homepro_mqtt/README.md

 This version will read the broker IP and port from this file, a sample is in the repository.
 If you are not using a password then you can delete the authentication section.

+You can also configure if you wish to publish Gas and Electricty meter messages.

 Update this with your broker address and port, and if you do not require a password for your broker remove/do not copy the `[authentication]` section

 ### Authentication support